hempdjuez/runeswedish/README.md

-# Runeswedish
+# RuneSwedish
-A translation plugin for playing runescape in swedish
+A basic translation plugin for playing runescape in swedish